CAMeL-Lab/ArabicChainBank/README.md

 ## Data

-The data for this version is extracted from CamelMorph v1.0, which provides the essential morphological features required for constructing the ChainBank[lemmas]().
+The data for this version is extracted from CamelMorph v1.0, which provides the essential morphological features required for constructing the ChainBank [lemmas]().
 If you are only interested in replicating our experiment, you only need the data provided as a sample under the folder [data]()

 ## The ChainBank